AdiMendelowitz/CV-RP/cv-detection-segmentation/instance_segmentation/ISIC2018_results.md

 initialisation, not the training configuration.
 K-fold cross-validation at the lesion level would be required for a reliable comparison between configurations.

-**The capacity ceiling for single EfficientNet-B0 on HAM10000 is approximately 0.74-0.75 balanced accuracy.** Val loss continued declining through epoch 25 in Run 5, but balanced accuracy plateaued in the 0.73-0.75 band from epoch 19 onward.
-The gap to the challenge winner (0.885) is primarily explained by ensemble size and backbone scale: winning submissions used ensembles of EfficientNet-B4/B5 with extensive test-time augmentation, not a single B0.
+**The capacity ceiling for a single EfficientNet model on HAM10000 at 224px is approximately 0.730-0.731 balanced accuracy** across B0 and B3 backbones, weighted CE and focal loss, and 20-25 training epochs.
+Val loss continued declining through epoch 25 in Runs 5-7, but balanced accuracy plateaued in this band from epoch 19 onward.
+The gap to the challenge winner (0.885) is primarily explained by ensemble size and backbone scale: winning submissions used ensembles of EfficientNet-B4/B5 with extensive test-time augmentation, not a single model at 224px.

 ---